-My aunt Cecilia mentioned that QTC was one of the best jobs she’s ever had, and if it were not for her heart failing, she would’ve retired rather than leave.
+My aunt Cecilia mentioned that Leidos QTC Health Services was one of the best jobs she’s ever had, and if it were not for her heart failing, she would’ve retired rather than leave.
 She is grateful and happy that she had the opportunity to work with such great staff and Veterans on a daily basis, who may have been experiencing heart conditions as well.

 Dealing with heart failure was a traumatic experience and hard on her.
 She went from being able to work every day to not being able to work at all.
 Her ability to be physically available was limited, and she experienced weight loss.

 Still to this day, my aunt has to be mindful of what to eat, how to move her body, exercise, and take medication just to get through the day.
 It has been 11 years since my aunt Cecilia was diagnosed with heart failure.